olekon/justsmartcontracts-api/static/what.md

 JustSmartContracts.dev is front-end tool.
 There is no back-end where your data could leak.
 Source code is here, feel free to study it.

-## Known Issues
-1. Array parameters items should be separated with comma
-2. Therefore array parameters might be parsed incorrectly if items themselves contain space or comma